 If you’re flying into Peru, you’re likely landing in Lima.
 Lima is the cosmopolitan coastal capital of Peru, a city overflowing with nightlife, culinary delights, and plenty of eye-popping street art along the winding calles of Barranco.

-The Islas Ballestas are a mere 3 or 4 hours from Lima, making a quick overnight visit from the big city a breeze.
-There are plenty of ways to get to the Islas Ballestas, but the easiest and most comfortable is with a company like Peru Hop.
-Peru Hop picks you up at your hotel and takes you straight into the city center of Paracas, the port city for the islands.
+Paracas and the Islas Ballestas are a mere 3 or 4 hours from Lima, making a quick overnight visit from the big city a breeze.
+There are plenty of ways to get to the Paracas District from Lima, but the easiest and most comfortable is with a company like Peru Hop.
+Peru Hop picks you up at your hotel and takes you straight into the city center of Paracas.
 The guides speak both English and Spanish.

 What To Know Before You Go

-The Islas Ballestas might be located in the Pacific Ocean, but they are surrounded by desert.
+Paracas might be located by the Pacific Ocean, but it is surrounded by desert.
 Bring plenty of sunscreen, even if you go when the weather is colder.
-Being in the Southern Hemisphere, the islands are chilliest during the months of June, July, August, and September, so be prepared for unpredictable days and cold nights if you travel during this time.
+Being in the Southern Hemisphere, the area is chilliest during the months of June, July, August, and September, so be prepared for unpredictable days and cold nights if you travel during this time.